kamiarkordari/Advanced-Lane-Lines/README.md

 minpix = 50
 ```

-We then loop through each window and keep track of the activated pixels that fall into these windows.
+I then loop through each window and keep track of the activated pixels that fall into these windows.

 ##### Fit a Polynomial
-After finding all the pixels that belong to each line, we fit a polynomial to the line.
+After finding all the pixels that belong to each line, I fit a polynomial to the line.

 ``` python
 left_fit = np.polyfit(lefty, leftx, 2)